carbon-design-system/sveld/README.md

 When only `@param` tags are present without `@returns`, the return type defaults to `any`.
 When only `@returns` is present without `@param`, the function signature is `() => returnType`.

+The Markdown writer marks the same exports (a `const`, or a real function declaration) with Kind `accessor` in the Props table, instead of their raw `const`/`function` kind, matching the `.d.ts` output above.

 ## Troubleshooting

 **A prop came out `any`.** Enable [`reportDiagnostics`](#type-inference-diagnostics) (or `strict` to fail CI) to see which props sveld couldn't infer, then tighten them with `@type` or a native TypeScript annotation.